spotify/helios/README.md

 Helios is a Docker orchestration platform for deploying and managing containers across an entire fleet of servers.
 Helios provides a HTTP API as well as a command-line client to interact with servers running your containers.
-It also keeps history of events in your cluster including information such as deploys, restarts and version changes.
+It also keeps a history of events in your cluster including information such as deploys, restarts and version changes.